JP title: 悪魔城ドラキュラ 奪われた刻印

 In the distant past of 2008, before the Age of Erotic Violence, before the franchise was given to some western team that decided to turn it into an awful, QTE-infested God of War ripoff, and before Konami decided to just flush the whole fucking thing down the toilet… there was Castlevania.
 Good Castlevania.
 Worthwhile Castlevania.
 You explored complex castle-labyrinths brought to life through beautiful pixel art, battled foul skellingtons and werewolves and Medusa heads, got skewered on spikes in clock towers and tackled all sorts of tricky bosses, to say nothing of all those pieces of roast meat hidden in breakable walls.

 I’m aware that this gameplay style lives on, especially in indie circles, and there have indeed been other games in the same vein.
 “Metroidvanias”, as folk call them.
 But you have to understand: an imitation is not what I want.
 Ever since 2008, there has been a gaping, Dracula-shaped hole in my heart that no game has been able to properly fill.
 “B-But Gare!“, a voice in my subconscious speaks up, “What about Lords of Shadow, Gare?
 It’s a Castlevania, too!”
 Okay, #1.
 Stop talking in my head.
 And #2.
-Don’t you dare imply that Lords of Shadow is a Castlevania game (or even a good game, for that matter) unless you want me to drown you in your own piss.
+Don’t you dare imply that Lords of Shadow is a Castlevania game, or even a good game, for that matter.

 Either way, let’s move on.
 Taking place in the 1800s, OoE takes us to a land without the Belmonts, a world where mankind needed to look for alternative methods to keep the forces of darkness at bay following the disappearance of the legendary vampire hunter clan.
 And so (brace yourself for the title drop), the Order of Ecclesia was born, its goal to eradicate Dracula once and for all with the help of an all-powerful magical glyph, the Dominus.
 This is where Shanoa, our young female protagonist comes into the picture: chosen by her master, Barlowe, to be the bearer of Dominus, she would rid the world of Dracula.